johnny123214133/Portfolio/CommuteDashboards/README.md

 Each flavor interacts with a locally hosted server, built in Node, available in the server directory.
 I've included some configuration options to help you get it up and running.

+Setup:

+The server uses a MySQL database to persist data obtained from Google Maps.
+To set up the database:

+1. ensure your local MySQL instance is running
+2. add your MySQL credentials to TODO
+3. navigate to the server/config directory
+4. execute the command `python3 setupTeardown.py COMMAND` replacing COMMAND with 'create' or 'delete'

 To run the server: